Over the last decade, the way that we treat wet macular degeneration has been revolutionized!

 Will my vision get better with these eye injections?

 As with anything in medicine, every patient will respond to treatment differently.
-I always explain that we have three main goals with these injections:
+There are three main goals with these injections:

 - We need to prevent the vision from getting worse!